oscarbrionesr/oscarbrionesr/README.md

 ### Hi there 👋

-- 🌱 Here you will find my data science projects in Python and R
+- 🌱 Here you will find my data science projects in Python and R.
+  Please feel free to go over my repositories and starred projects!
 - 📫 How to reach me: oscarbrionesr1@gmail.com

 <!--